 |Office hours:||Tue 1:30–2:30 in 2-377 and by appointment (possibly over Zoom)|

-|Grading:||Based on weekly problem sets, which will be due mostly on Tuesdays and collected in class on due dates.
 You may use TeX or you may write your solutions by hand; in the latter case please make sure they are easy to read!

 You may consult anyone and anything but you need to absorb and write out the solutions yourself.
 Anything close to copying is not permitted.
 Your scores will be posted on Canvas and the papers will be returned in class or during office hours.|

 You might find Pset Partners useful for forming study groups.